MarkintoshZ/rust-tic-tac-toe-server/README.md

 ## Summary

-A simple websocket game server written in rust for the game tic tac toe inspired by [Colyseus](https://github.com/colyseus/colyseus).
-The server will be using the actor concurrency model powered by [Lunatic](https://github.com/lunatic-solutions/lunatic) and the server code will be compiled to WASM for safer sandboxing.
+A simple multiplayer game server written in rust for the game tic tac toe inspired by [Colyseus](https://github.com/colyseus/colyseus).
+The server uses the actor concurrency model powered by [Lunatic](https://github.com/lunatic-solutions/lunatic) and the server code will be compiled to WASM for safer sandboxing.
 Each game room will be handled in a dedicated Lunatic process.
 State delta will be computed and sent to the client instead of the whole game state using [dipa](https://github.com/chinedufn/dipa).

 ## System Overview